stablecaps/services-api-go/README.md

-# services-api-go
+# Dashboard Services Go API

+## Overview
-A services api written in Go
+An api to retreive a list of services written in Go

+##